A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Numerical simulations

 \section{Numerical simulations}

 In this section, we report on computational results of the hybrid discrete-continuum model along with numerical solutions of the corresponding continuum model given by the IDE-PDE-PDE system \eqref{continuum_model}.
 First, we establish a baseline scenario in which the level of efficiency of T cells at eliminating tumour cells (\emph{i.e.} the parameter $\zeta_n$) is sufficiently high so as to lead to tumour eradication.
 Then, we reduce the level of T cell efficiency in order to avoid tumour eradication, and we explore the mechanisms that underlie the emergence of different levels of infiltration of T cells into the tumour, which correspond to cold, altered-immunosuppressed, altered-excluded and hot tumour scenarios.
 In particular, we carry out sensitivity analysis to two parameters that we expect to play a key role in determining the spatial distribution of T cells: the secretion rate of chemoattractant by tumour cells (\emph{i.e.} the parameter $\alpha_{\phi}$) and the threshold value of the total cell density above which T cell movement is impaired (\emph{i.e.} the parameter $w_{\max}$ in definition~\eqref{sqeezing_prob}).
-Finally, we investigate the impact of T-cell infiltration on the response of tumour cells to different types of anti-cancer immunotherapy.
+Finally, exploiting the computational efficiency of the continuum model, we investigate the impact of T-cell infiltration on the dynamics of tumour cells under parameter settings which provide a simplified representation of the action of different types of immunotherapy.